 An investment policy drives fund management

 Every endowment should have a comprehensive investment policy that drives the management of the fund.
-According to UPMIFA, investment decisions must be made in relation to the nonprofit’s overall resources and purposes.
+According to UPMIFA, investment decisions must be made in relation to the not-for-profit’s overall resources and purposes.
 And the endowment investment policy should be different from the policy for other investments of the organization.

 “Prudent” investment decisions must consider the entire portfolio and be made as part of an investment strategy with risk and return objectives reasonably suited to the fund and the organization.
 UPMIFA also permits “only investment costs that are appropriate and reasonable.”
 (UPMIFA applies only to “true” endowments funded by donors, not “quasi” endowments created by boards.)

 The endowment’s objectives should guide its investments and management.
 For this reason, it’s important not to simply adopt a generic objective but to articulate an objective that reflects the organization’s own circumstances.
 For many not-for-profits, the primary goal is to preserve and grow funds for the organization’s long-term stability while providing a predictable contribution to support current activities.
 As a living document, the investment policy can change over time as objectives or other factors change.

 Asset allocation is key

 The investment policy will include an optimal asset allocation.
 The not-for-profit’s investment committee must analyze the risk and return of potential investments (including stocks, bonds and alternative investments such as hedge funds and private equity) to determine the best mix and to obtain the total desired return.
 To maintain flexibility for responding to changes in the investment environment, it’s best to establish ranges for each asset class instead of set percentages.
 The investment committee should review performance quarterly and adjust the allocations accordingly.

 Your spending policy: A crucial component